-Danie Watson-Goetz is a writer, editor, and social media manager that serves as the Content Director for Interrogating Justice.
+Danie Watson-Goetz is a writer, editor, and social media manager that serves as the Managing Director for Interrogating Justice.
 Danie manages the Interrogating Justice content team, creates marketing promotions, and handles day-to-day operations for the organization and an affiliated nonprofit, How to Justice.
 Danie works closely with justice-impacted leaders and writers to create content for both organizations.

 Before helping launch both Interrogating Justice and How to Justice, Danie lived in Pennsylvania where she worked as an adjunct professor in Lackawanna College’s communications, English and sociology departments.
 Danie also served as the Employment Instructor for the flagship Volunteers of America Shelter to Work Program, which was created to assist women obtain employment, housing, and empowerment.